corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-operations-upgrade-cordapps.md

 {{< /warning >}}

-## Check for backwards compatible changes
+## Check for backwards-compatible changes

-Before you upgrade a CorDapp on a node, you need to determine if any backwards compatible changes have been made.
-Changes can range from database changes, to changes in the protocol.
+Before you upgrade a CorDapp on a node, you need to determine if any backwards-compatible changes have been made, such as  database changes or changes in the protocol.

 If any backwards-incompatible changes have been made (see [what constitutes a non-backwards compatible flow change?](cordapps/upgrading-cordapps.md#what-constitutes-a-non-backwards-compatible-flow-change) for more information), you need to follow the upgrade method detailed below.
 Otherwise, the CorDapp `.jar` can just